lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

 *To keep null safety in place as widely as possible, it is best to keep this import local to the block(s) performing IO code.*

-In some cases, it is convenient to use the ``.nn`` extension method to disable null safety for a single expression, e.g.,
+In some cases, it is more convenient to use the ``.nn`` extension method to disable null safety for a single expression, e.g.,

 .. code-block:: scala